nvzqz/bu-cs411/README.md

 ## Known bugs

-1. after login, we are redirected back to index.html, but I don't know why the body is hidden
+1. I hided the body section before login.
+There can be some mechanics to show the it after login

 <code>body > div.fullview.searchboxview.<strong>ng-hide</strong></code>

-2. once you searched something, you cannot get back to previous page, need to add a button return
+2. User name is not displayed because the user.js file hasnt be implemented

+3. Planned to make the login button to be green, but havent wrote the css file.